Skip to content

 # Import both the annotation and the `jaxtyped` decorator from `jaxtyping`

-from jaxtyping import Array, Float32, jaxtyped
+from jaxtyping import Array, Float, jaxtyped

 # Use your favourite typechecker: usually one of the two lines below.